If you—like so many of us—are resolving to eat healthier, you’re not alone.

 One of the best ways to honor your hunger level is to plan ahead.
 You may decide to snack right before a long meeting or eat a little more at lunch before an afternoon flight.
 Remember your snacks need to be balanced (read: snacks that are a good source of fiber, like an apple, and have some protein/fat, like almond butter).
 I generally don’t leave the house without a snack in my bag.
 I’ve been caught too many times hungry with no food, so I’ve learned to be ready.

 Keep Your Portions In Check

 In addition to tuning into your hunger level, educate yourself on portion control.
-Portion control is the amount of food you should consume, and your individual needs vary based on a variety of factors like activity level, age, and weight, which is why seeing a dietitian can be so helpful.
-(You can also check out the Nutritious Life portion control primer for more info.)
+Portion control is the amount of food you should consume, based on your individual needs, which vary with factors like activity level, age, and weight.
+Don’t know what your ideal portion is?
+This is where seeing a dietitian or nutrition coach can be helpful (You can also check out the Nutritious Life portion control primer for more info.)

 Balance Your Plate